-The following measures will take place to ensure continuous communication with families regarding student attendance and to promote access to the supports necessary to assist in the prevention of chronic truancy.
-The following applies to the accumulation of both excused and/or unexcused absences, but excludes medically excused absences.
+The following measures will take place to ensure continuous communication with families regarding student attendance and to promote access to the support necessary to assist in the prevention of chronic truancy.
+The following applies to the accumulation of both excused and/or unexcused absences but excludes medically excused absences.

-3 days consecutive absences A doctor's note will be required upon the student's return to excuse the absences 1-4 days absent Contact from school personnel, including but not limited to office staff, teachers, and administration 5 or more days absent A letter sent to the family informing them of the district's attendance policies and procedures Home visits from school personnel 10 days absent Maximum allowed per school year An additional letter informing families that a doctor's note will be required for any additional absence Further absences may result in a letter also being sent to the Truancy Officer at the Regional Superintendent's office notifying them of possible chronic truancy.
-A contact will be made to the student and the parent(s)/guardian(s) by the Truancy Office.
+3 days consecutive absences A doctor's note will be required upon the student's return to excuse the absences Directed by the administration or school nurse.
+1-4 days absent Contact from school personnel, including but not limited to office staff, teachers, and administration 5 or more days absent A letter sent to the family informing them of the district's attendance policies and procedures Home visits from school personnel 10 days absent Maximum allowed per school year An additional letter informing families that a doctor's note will be required for any additional absence Further absences may result in a letter also being sent to the Truancy Officer at the Regional Superintendent's office notifying them of possible chronic truancy.
+Contact will be made to the student and the parent(s)/guardian(s) by the Truancy Office.

-Please note:
+Please note

-- 1. Pre-arranged absences count toward the student's ten (10) days. - Administration may excuse an absence(s) over the allowed ten (10) days for students with a documented chronic medical illness, for example: epilepsy, leukemia, diabetes, etc. A parent/guardian should submit a doctor's note to the school nurse at registration if there is a preexisting condition indicating the nature of the chronic illness and how it may affect a student's school attendance.
-The parent is encouraged to submit the request to share information form between the school and doctor.
+1. Pre-arranged absences count toward the student's ten (10) days.

+- 2. Administration may excuse an absence(s) over the allowed ten (10) days for students with a documented chronic medical illness, for example, epilepsy, leukemia, diabetes, etc. A parent/guardian should submit a doctor's note to the school nurse at registration if there is a preexisting condition indicating the nature of the chronic illness and how it may affect a student's school attendance.
+The parent is encouraged to submit the request to share information between the school and the doctor.
 If a diagnosis is made during the school year, the parent/guardian needs to submit a doctor's note to the school nurse following the diagnosis.
-A doctor's note will be accepted after the ten (10) days, and the days excused, if the physician specializing in the medical condition specifically states the number of days that the patient needs to remain at home due to the illness, but does not require making a doctor's visit.
-For each incident that the student is absent beyond the ten (10) days, it may be required that the parent notify the specializing physician and have him/her fax the school stating the absence was due to the medical condition.
-If a chronic illness is diagnosed during the school year, students are required to continue to follow the policy of having five (5) school days upon their return to school to present a doctor's note to the Attendance Secretary for the absence(s) to be considered Doctor's Excused, even if there is a "chronic illness" that has caused the absence.
+A doctor's note will be accepted after the ten (10) days, and the days excused if the physician specializing in the medical condition specifically states the number of days that the patient needs to remain at home due to the illness, but does not require making a doctor's visit.
+For each incident that the student is absent beyond ten (10) days, it may be required that the parent notify the specializing physician and have him/her fax the school stating the absence was due to the medical condition.
+If a chronic illness is diagnosed during the school year, students are required to continue to follow the policy of having five (5) school days upon their return to school to present a doctor's note to the Attendance Secretary for the absence(s) to be considered Doctor's Excused, even if there is a "chronic illness" that has caused the absence. - 3.
+Mental Health Days (5 days) allocated by the state are considered excused absences. - 4.
+An absence will be considered excused if directed by the school nurse.